Phragm\'{e}n's Voting Methods and Justified Representation: Related Work

 Recent work has established that even EJR can be guaranteed by a polynomial-time voting rule.
 This was first shown by \citet{AEHLSS-polyejr}.
-Later, \citet{peters2019proportionality} presented Rule~X, which is also polynomial-time computable and satisfies EJR.
-Interestingly, Rule~X is based on the same principle as \phrag's sequential rule and shares some of its desirable properties (such as laminar proportionality and priceability, as discussed in \cite{peters2019proportionality}).

-None of these rules, however, is committee monotonic,\footnote{An example showing that Rule~X violates committee monotonicity can be found in the survey by~\citet{LaSk20a}.
-We are not aware of a formal proof that the rules by \citet{AEHLSS-polyejr} fail committee monotonicity, but the way they are defined makes this claim very plausible.} i.e., an increase in the committee size may result in a completely different committee.
-In many settings, this property is highly desirable (e.g., when generating rankings \citep{SLB+17a}), and thus \phrag's sequential rule has gained much attention in recent years. \phrag's sequential rule also satisfies further monotonicity axioms~\cite{Jans16a,sanchez2019monotonicity}.
+Later, \citet{peters2019proportionality} presented the Method of Equal Shares (MES), which is also polynomial-time computable and satisfies EJR.
+Interestingly, MES is based on the same principle as \phrag's sequential method and shares some of its desirable properties (such as laminar proportionality and priceability \cite{peters2019proportionality}).
+None of these rules, however, are committee monotonic,\footnote{A committee voting rule is \emph{committee monotonic} if increasing the committee size results in a winning committee that is a superset of the previously winning committee.
+An example showing that MES violates committee monotonicity can be found in the survey by~\citet{LaSk21b}.
+We are not aware of a formal proof that the rules by \citet{AEHLSS-polyejr} fail committee monotonicity, but the way they are defined makes this claim very plausible.} i.e., an increase in the committee size by one may result in a completely different committee.
+In many settings, committee monotonicity is highly desirable (e.g., when generating rankings~\citep{SLB+17a,IsBr21b,RST22a}), and thus \phrag's sequential method---which is committee monotonic by definition---has gained much attention in recent years. \phrag's sequential method also satisfies further monotonicity axioms~\cite{Jans16a,SaFi17a}.

-Finally, let us mention the maximin support method, introduced by \citet{SFF16a}.
-This rule is closely related to \phrag's sequential rule and shares many of its axiomatic properties.
-The optimization variant of the maximin support method coincides with with one of the optimization variants of \phrag's methods, and yields an equivalent formulation of the latter in terms of maximin support distributions \citep{SFF16a}.
+The maximin support method, introduced by \citet{SFFB22b}, is closely related to \phrag's sequential method and shares many of its axiomatic properties (including PJR and committee monotonicity).
+The optimization variant of the maximin support method coincides with one of the optimization variants of \phrag's methods, and yields an equivalent formulation of the latter in terms of maximin support~\citep{SFFB22b}.
+An interesting distinction between \phrag's sequential rule and the maximin support method concerns their ability to approximate the optimal solution of the maximin support problem~\citep{CeSt21a}.

-We refer the interested reader to the survey by \citet{LaSk20a} for a more comprehensive overview of the literature on approval-based committee voting.
+Proportional representation has also been studied in settings where voters have ordinal preferences over candidates~\citep{elk-fal-sko-sli:c:multiwinner-rules,FSST17a} and in \textit{participatory budgeting}, a generalization of committee elections where candidates have costs and the set of selected candidates needs to satisfy a budget constraint~\citep{AZSh20a,PPP21a}.
+Different variants of \phrag's methods have been generalized to those settings~\citep{Jans16a,aziz2018proportionally,AzLe20a}.
+Further generalizations of \phrag's methods have been considered in the context of degressive and regressive proportionality~\citep{JaSk22a} and in the context of perpetual voting~\citep{LaMa23a}.